MySQL vs. PostgreSQL: which one is the best

 • Supports C family languages, Delphi, JavaScript, Phyton, R, Go and .Net

-What’s New for 2019 for PostgreSQL
+What’s New for PostgreSQL

 In May 2019, PostgreSQL 12 beta 1 was released with the following new and improved features: